Low Float Penny Stocks to Buy

 That translates to 8 million shares.
 And it’s likely they will be holding long-term.
 So that leaves 20% to be traded by the public, or 2 million shares.

 However, low float penny stocks also carry risk.
-And these penny stocks are low float.
+And these penny stocks are all low float.
 So, that means they are even more volatile and risky.
 Volatility can be very good.
-But it can also be very bad if you don’t have a good education.
+But it can also be very bad if you don’t have a good investing education.

 And by education, I mean, you know the risks.
 You also have experience trading these stocks and are past the phase of letting emotion creep up.
 You want to have some stock market wins before you take these on.